alexander-brandao/IA/README.md

 ## Tabu search
 Search a potential solution to a problem and check its immediate neighbors in the hope of finding an improved solution.
 Have a tendency to become stuck in suboptimal regions or on plateaus where many solutions are equally fit.

+### The 7-Eleven problem
+A customer walked into a 7-11 store and decided to buy four items.
+When he brought his items to the check-out counter, the cashier rang in the purchases and told the customer that the cost was $7.11.
+The customer was curious that the cost of his items was the same as the store name, so he asked the clerk how he came to that price.
+The clerk responded that he had simply multiplied the prices of the four individual items.
+The customer protested!
+He insisted that the four prices should have been added, not multiplied.
+The clerk said that it was okay with him, but, that the total was still the same: exactly $7.11.

+What were the prices of the four items?

 ## Simulated Annealing
 Probabilistic technique for approximating the global optimum of a given function.
 Specifically, it is a metaheuristic to approximate global optimization in a large search space for an optimization problem.